Cover photo by Ronelle White.

 Length up to 44mm; Wingspan attains 71mm.

-These dragonflies are easily regognised due to their flattened and very broad abdomens.
+The Broad Scarlet is easily regognised due to their flattened and very broad abdomens.
 The adult male is bright red with small amber patches at the bases of the hindwings.
 The veins on the leading edges of the wings are red.

 Click here for more details on identification.